BLCM/bl3mods/Aaron0000/Balands/README.md

 Cold Bore - Reduced the bonus cryo damage to 10% per point.

-Violent Momentum - Now also increases slide damage, added Action-Skill-damage Mayhem Scaling.
+Violent Momentum - Gun damage curve reduced past regular walking speed, now also increases slide damage, added Action-Skill-damage Mayhem Scaling.

  ┗----Rationale: If an old man slides into your kneecaps at hyperspeed, logically speaking it should hurt more than if he slides into you at a brisk jog.
 It also opens up some fun avenues for alternate damage.